MxpleSticks/Maple-Syrup/README.md

 - **Adjust Timing:** Change the frame delay to speed up or slow down the animation.
 - **Set Loop Count:** Define the number of repetitions.
 - **Edit Frames:** Modify frames directly in the file for custom effects.

 ---

-## Contributing

-Have an animation idea?
-Contributions are welcome:
-1. Fork this repository.
-2. Add a new animation file with clear comments.
-3. Submit a pull request!

-Please keep the animations simple and suitable for ASCII display.

----